-The Unam Sanctam Catholicam blog posted an excellent and thorough dismantling of the “argument from fruits” advanced by supporters of Medjugorje.
-There is also an excellent Blog Talk Radio interview (0:00 - 33:00) with a priest who has himself visited Medjugorje and confirmed the many “bad fruits” of the whole phenomenon.
+The Unam Sanctam Catholicam blog posted an excellent and thorough dismantling of the "argument from fruits" advanced by supporters of Medjugorje.
+There is also an excellent Forward Boldly Radio interview (0:00–33:00) with a priest who has himself visited Medjugorje and confirmed the many bad fruits of the whole phenomenon.
 John V. Gerardi provides interesting insight into a "scheduled apparition" event he attended at Notre Dame in November, 2012: A Medjugorje Evening.
-And, as a general caution, there is the chilling example of Sister Magdalena of the Cross who, for 40 years, deceived the world, including very high ranking prelates, with preternatural manifestations later admitted and judged to be diabolical in origin, although she died repentant and penitent.
+And, as a general caution, there is the chilling example of Sr. Magdalena of the Cross who, for 40 years deceived the world, including high-ranking prelates, with preternatural manifestations later admitted and judged to be diabolical in origin, although she died repentant and penitent.

-In 1991, the Bishops responsible for investigating the phenomenon of Medjugorje said the following:
+In 1991, the bishops of Yugoslavia responsible for investigating the phenomenon of Medjugorje said the following:

-On the base of studies made so far, it cannot be affirmed that these matters concern supernatural apparitions or revelations.
+On the basis of studies made so far, it cannot be affirmed that these matters concern supernatural apparitions or revelations.

 Yet the gathering of the faithful from various parts of the world to Medjugorje, inspired by reasons of faith or other motives, require the pastoral attention and care, first of all, of the local Bishop and then of the other bishops with him, so that in Medjugorje and all connected with it, a healthy devotion towards the Blessed Virgin Mary according to the teachings of the Church may be promoted.
 The Bishops will also provide special liturgical and pastoral directives corresponding to this aim.
 At the same time, they will continue to study all the events of Medjugorje through their commissions. ...